HumanSignal/label-studio/docs/source/guide/comments_notifications.md

 ---

-Comments are a Label Studio Enterprise feature that allow communication between reviewers and annotators:
+Comments are a Label Studio Enterprise feature that allows communication between reviewers and annotators:

 <div class="noheader rowheader">